Stomach Ulcers: How to prevent & treat them naturally

 Ulcers in the stomach typically form when there is erosion of the mucosal lining in the digestive tract.

 The idea that 'over secretion of stomach acid' causes ulcers, indigestion and heartburn simply lines the pockets of the multi-billion dollar "antacid" medication industry.

-Then, of course, there is smoking, emotional stress and regular drinking of 'hard' alcohol (spirits) that can also contribute to the problem.
+Then, of course, there is smoking, emotional stress and other lifestyle-related factors that can also contribute to the problem.